-- 3.2 Unless otherwise exempt from this qualification standard (see Exemptions below) all members of the CIA must comply with the requirements of one of the following three categories in addition to completing the core professionalism requirements during the reporting period (i.e., in the last two calendar years): - a) Has completed a minimum of 80 hours of combined guided and self-study relevant activities during the previous two calendar years, which would include at least 30 hours of guided activities; or - Has not yet obtained the FCIA designation and has written an actuarial exam/module during the last two complete calendar years.
+- 3.2 Unless otherwise exempt from this qualification standard (see Exemptions below) all members of the CIA must comply with the requirements of one of the following three categories in addition to completing the core professionalism requirements during the reporting period (i.e., in the last two calendar years): - a) Has completed a minimum of 80 hours of combined guided and self-study relevant activities during the previous two calendar years, which would include at least 30 hours of guided activities (see section 3.3. for application to family leave); or - b) Has not yet obtained the FCIA designation and has written an actuarial exam/module during the last two complete calendar years.
 Such individuals are deemed to have completed the equivalent of the CIA CPD requirements; or

-- c) Is not a resident of Canada, is doing no Canadian work2, and is complying with the requirements of another actuarial association in which he or she is a full member at the highest level (no exemptions permitted). - 3.3 Unless currently exempt under Category 4.2 (a) Retirement (see below), members must file an annual statement with the CIA at a specified date attesting to their compliance status with regard to this qualification standard (see Appendix C Procedures: Monitoring Compliance with the Continuing Professional Development (CPD) Requirements). - 3.4 Members are required to retain personal records of their CPD activities for five years.
+- c) Is not a resident of Canada, is doing no Canadian work, and is complying with the requirements of another actuarial association in which he or she is a full member at the highest level (no exemptions permitted). - 3.3 At the time of filing a CPD compliance statement, a member who is on, or returning from family leave, may use CPD activities from a period prior to the normal two-year reporting period, that is equivalent to the length of the family leave (to a maximum of one year).
+The completion of the core professionalism requirements during this extended period would also be permitted. - 3.4 Unless currently exempt under Category 4.2 (a) Retirement (see below), members must file an annual statement with the CIA at a specified date attesting to their compliance status with regard to this qualification standard (see Appendix C Procedures: Monitoring Compliance with the Continuing Professional Development (CPD) Requirements). - 3.5 Members are required to retain personal records of their CPD activities for five years.